How to Prepare for Your Branding Session |

 If we are doing full-length photos, ensure that your shoes look clean, soles included.

 Take one last look in a mirror just before the shoot.
-Check your teeth for food and straighten any necklaces.
+Check your teeth for food and spit out gum.
+Straighten any necklaces, collars or headbands.
 Remove oil/shine with an oil-absorbing sheet.
+Address any flyaways in your hair.

 If you choose not to wear your glasses for the session, remove them at least 15 minutes prior, so that any red marks on your nose have time to disappear.